christofferkolmodin/gung-product-list/README.md

 According to assignment specifications:

    getCategories() is called from line 80, in the method ngOnInit(), if wanting to change to getAlotOfCategories() instead

-getProduct(id) is called from line 125, in the method extractProducts(category), if wanting to change to getRandomProduct(id) together with getCategories()
+   getProduct(id) is called from line 125, in the method extractProducts(category),
+      if wanting to change to use getRandomProduct(id) together with getCategories()

 ---